List of methods

 It’s recommended to use the Kotlin API client, which is better suited for Android development.

 Create an index

-Make sure you don’t use any sensitive or personally identifiable information (PII) as your index name, including customer names, user IDs, or email addresses.
-Index names appear in network requests and should be considered publicly available.
+Make sure you don’t use sensitive or personally identifiable information (PII) as your index name, including customer names, user IDs, or email addresses.
+Index names appear in network requests and should be considered publicly visible.